Wildlife and Nature

 The RSPB Glaslyn Osprey viewpoint, at Pont Croesor, has been in use since 2004 - high power telescopes and remote TV monitors allow a close up view of the Ospreys.
 The RSPB provides a visitor centre at Lake Vyrnwy and an observation point at Penmaenpool in the Mawddach Valley.
 The RSPB manages reserves at Coed Garth Gell and Arthog Bog, both in the Mawddach Valley.
 At Llechwedd Slate Caverns there are Choughs and viewing by RSPB remote TV monitirs; nearby it is also possible to see Kestrels, Red Kites and Buzzards.

-The Berwyn National Nature Reserve (NNR), is managed by the Countryside Council for Wales, and boasts vast areas of moor-covered upland, totalling nearly 8,000 hectares – within the 24,000 hectares of the magnificent Berwyn Mountain range.
+The Berwyn National Nature Reserve (NNR), is managed by Natural Resources Wales, and boasts vast areas of moor-covered upland, totalling nearly 8,000 hectares – within the 24,000 hectares of the magnificent Berwyn Mountain range.
 The Berwyn SSSI (Sites of Special Scientific Interest) is the largest area of heather moorland in Wales and stretches from near Llangollen in the north to Mallwyd in the south.
 The area is treasured for its upland heather-moor habitats, which include upland breeding birds and birds of prey - as well as many rare and scarce plants.
 Red squirrels have re-established themselves in some woodland areas particularly where the indigenous spruce has regenerated.
 Spruce is the natural habitat of the red squirrel.
 There are also Pine Martins in the Berwyns.

 The Berwyn SSSI has eleven special features of interest which include: